turingschool/curriculum/source/projects/jscontact.markdown

 ### Using Fabrication

 Now we need to make our fabricator.
-Create a folder @/spec/fabricators/@ and in it create a file named @user_fabricator.rb@.
+Create a folder `/spec/fabricators/` and in it create a file named `user_fabricator.rb`.
 In that file add this definition:

 ```ruby
   Fabricator(:user) do